 Our vibrant alumni family is over 23,000 strong.
 Through dedication, energy and creativity, they continue to make significant contributions to health in Canada and throughout the world.

-- We offer unparalled opportunities for interprofessional education, ensuring all students graduate with experience working as part of a collaborative health team.
+4. We offer unparalleled opportunities for interprofessional education, ensuring all students graduate with experience working as part of a collaborative health team.
 Our Collaborative Health Education Building brings together students from more than 40 health related programs at Dalhousie to learn about, from and with one another.